WalletBotTeam/docs/docs/03-Using WalletBot with Wick and other security bots.md

 If your server is using a high security, anti-raid, anti-nuke bot, you will need to whitelist WalletBot to allow WalletBot to ping users.
-This is only applicable if you are using the **Whitelist Notifications** , especially with **auto-whitelist**, since the bot will be pinging users when they recieve the whitelisted role. :aler
+This is only applicable if you are using the **Whitelist Notifications** , especially with **auto-whitelist**, since the bot will be pinging users when they receive the whitelisted role. :alert:

 :::warning
 The whitelisted roles that WalletBot will assign must not have any Dangerous Permissions.